 UV light (all types) damages deoxyribonucleic acid (DNA—the body's genetic material), which can ultimately lead to cancer.
-UV light also has damaging effects such as premature skin aging and wrinkling.
+UV light also causes damaging effects such as premature skin aging and wrinkling.
 Sunburn can also result from UV light, primarily UVB.
 There is no safe level of UV light.

 The amount of UV light reaching the earth's surface is increasing, especially in the northern latitudes.
 This increase is caused by depletion of the protective ozone layer high in the atmosphere.
 Ozone, a naturally occurring chemical, blocks much UV light from reaching the surface of the earth.
 Chemical reactions between ozone and chlorofluorocarbons (chemicals in refrigerants and spray can propellants) are depleting the amount of ozone in the protective ozone layer.

 The amount of melanin present in a person's skin depends on heredity as well as on the amount of recent sun exposure.
 Some people are able to produce large amounts of melanin in response to UV light, whereas others produce very little.
-People with blonde or red hair are especially susceptible to the short-term and long-term effects of UV radiation, because they are not able to produce enough melanin.
+People with blond or red hair are especially susceptible to the short-term and long-term effects of UV radiation, because they are not able to produce enough melanin.
 The melanin in their skin can also become distributed unevenly, resulting in freckling.
-People with vitiligo (see Vitiligo) have patchy areas of skin that have no pigment.
-People with albinism (see Albinism) have little or no melanin at all.
+People with vitiligo Vitiligo Vitiligo is a loss of melanocytes that causes patches of skin to turn white.
+Patches of whitened skin are present on various parts of the body.
+Doctors usually base the diagnosis on the appearance... read more have patchy areas of skin that have no pigment.
+People with albinism Albinism Albinism is a rare hereditary disorder in which little or none of the skin pigment melanin is formed.
+The skin, hair, and eyes, or sometimes just the eyes, are affected.
+Typically, the hair... read more have little or no melanin at all.